FML (Fluorometholone)

 Important Warnings

-FML has important safety considerations that you should discuss with your doctor before starting treatment.
+FML has important safety considerations that you need to discuss with your doctor before starting treatment.

 Who Should Not Take FML